k2view-academy/K2View-Academy/articles/39_discovery_catalog/03_discovery_process.md

 The K2View Data Discovery process is depicted in the below diagram and it includes the following major steps:

-* Start by defining an interface for a given data source and initiating the Data Discovery job (Crawler) in the Web Studio.
+* Define an interface for a given data source and initiate the Data Discovery job (Crawler) in the Web Studio.
 * The Crawler scans the data source, while identifying the existing entities and the relationships between them.
 The Crawler's output is the Discovery Schema.
 * Next, a Plugin Framework is triggered automatically upon the Crawler completion.
 The Plugin Framework is a platform for executing predefined rules (plugins) and for enhancing the Discovery Schema accordingly.
 Examples of business rules are:
   * Creating a link (relation) between 2 objects.